Sandra A Weir, BA (Hons), PGDip, Registered MBACP Counsellor

 My first degree BA (Hons) is from the University of York.

 My Postgraduate Diploma in Psychotherapy and Counselling is from the University of Leeds.

 I work as a relational counsellor, specialising in working intersubjectivily and drawing on Attachment Theory.

 I have a diploma in Cognitive Behavioural Therapy (CBT) and a Mindfulness qualification.

 I continue to update my knowledge and qualifications by undertaking Continuous Prodessional Development annually.

 I am a Registered Member of the British Association for Counselling and Psychotherapy (MBACP) and work within their ethical framework.

 I have a BACP Certificate of Proficiency in Counselling

 - I am the Counsellor at Selby College where I counsel young adults in further and higher education and employees

-- I have a private counselling practice specialising in relationship problems, bereavement, depression, anxiety and stress but working with whatever issues come up in the course of the sessions
+- I have a private counselling practice specialising in working with students (further education and university) as well as working with adults experiencing relationship problems, bereavement, depression and anxiety, and workplace stress.
+However I also work with whatever issues arise in the course of the sessions

-- I work for an EAP (Employee Assistance Programme) looking particularly at work place stress but also with any other issues that arise
+- I work for an EAP (Employee Assistance Programme) looking particularly at work place stress but also with any other issues that be relevant.